asebak/embeddedlinux-jvmdebugger-intellij/README.md

   - Automatic Deployments to your target device using SSH and SFTP.
   - Project Templates and integration with PI4J https://github.com/Pi4J/pi4j/ specifically for the Raspberry Pi (RPi)

+### How To Use

+- Add a new Run Configuration :

+![alt text][config]

+- Enter in required configurations (username, password, hostname) note: Enable sudo if you require GPIO access.
+Debug port can be anything that's not reserved.

+- Run it on your Hardware running Embedded Linux

 ### Checking out and Building